MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 12. Go back to the original directory: `C:/Users/{your_username}/.ssh/{your_folder_name}`
 13. Open the file named `id_rsa.pub` in Notepad and then minimize Notepad.
 You will come back to it later.
 You can close the File Explorer now.

-## Guide starts here if you have completed the prerequsites
+# Guide starts here if you have completed the prerequsites

+## Registering your server.

 #### 1. Purchase AX41-NVME on Hetzner